-- Aminosalicylates (5-ASAs): This class of antiinflammatory drugs is typically used to treat mild to moderate UC symptoms and help prevent relapses.
-They include sulfasalazine and oral formulations of mesalamine.
-APRISO is an aminosalicylate indicated for the maintenance of UC remission
+- Aminosalicylates (5-ASAs): This class of antiinflammatory drugs is typically used to treat mild to moderate ulcerative colitis symptoms and help prevent relapses.
+They include sulfasalazine and oral formulations of mesalamine

-- Corticosteroids: Also known as steroids, drugs such as prednisone, methylprednisolone, and hydrocortisone also reduce inflammation and are used to treat moderate to severely active UC.
-Corticosteroids suppress the immune system and are not recommended for long-term use because of significant side effects
+- Corticosteroids: Also known as steroids, drugs such as prednisone, methylprednisolone, budesonide, and hydrocortisone also reduce inflammation and are used to treat UC.
+Corticosteroids suppress the immune system

 - Immune modifiers: Immune modifiers are sometimes called immunomodulators.
-These drugs are used to help decrease corticosteroid usage.
 They lessen the inflammatory response caused by UC by working on the body's immune system

 - Biologic therapies: Biologic therapies are the newest class of drugs used for people with moderate to severe ulcerative colitis.
 These drugs are made from antibodies that bind with certain molecules to block a particular action.
 Biologic drugs are administered by injection or infusion